 There are several distinctions that highlight JCU as a veteran friendly school…

-Military Times has recognized JCU as one of the Best for Vets: Colleges 2015.
-Not only did we receive this recognition for being one of the best programs in the country for veterans, John Carroll was the top ranked program in the state of Ohio!
+Military Times has once again recognized JCU as one of the Best for Vets: Colleges 2016.
+Not only did we receive this recognition for being one of the best programs in the country for veterans, John Carroll was the only private school selected in the state of Ohio!

 John Carroll has been officially recognized by GI Jobs magazine as a Military Friendly school every year since 2009, placing us in the top 15% of all schools nationwide with respect to our support for veteran students.

 President Obama signed Executive Order 13607: Establishing Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses and other Family Members on April 27, 2012.
 These principles were developed to strengthen oversight, enforcement, and accountability of education programs, and to ensure our service members, veterans, and their families have the information they need to make informed decisions concerning their hard-earned educational benefits.
 John Carroll University is dedicated to ensuring that GI Bill users are applying their education benefits towards academic success and a productive outcome, and we are a signatory to the Principles of Excellence.

 The Principles of Excellence guidelines are as follows:

 1. Provide students with a personalized form covering the total cost of an education program.

 2. Provide educational plans for all military and Veteran education beneficiaries.